azaespa/McDollibee/README.md

 # What I learned
 * Multi-threading/Concurrency
-* Fetch & display information and images from SQL database
+* Fetch, display & insert information and images from SQL database
 * Build the project with Maven and JavaFX

 # Executable version